Persistent Müllerian duct syndrome: Treatment

+Persistent Müllerian duct syndrome does not cause any physical complications, and does not pose any danger to a newborn child.
+Surgeries on newborn infants have a high rate of failure, and uterine tissue tends to be healthy.
+The World Health Organization (WHO) standard of care is to delay surgery until the child is old enough to participate in informed consent; performing intersex genital surgeries on newborn infants is considered a human rights violation, including by the WHO.

 The main form of treatment is laparotomy, a modern and minimally invasive type of surgery.
 Laparotomy properly positions the testes within the scrotum (orchidopexy) and removes Müllerian structures, the uterus, and fallopian tubes.
 Occasionally they are unsalvageable if located high in the retroperitoneum.
 During this surgery, the uterus is usually removed and attempts made to dissect away Müllerian tissue from the vas deferens and epididymis to improve the chance of fertility.
 If the person has male gender identity and the testes cannot be retrieved, testosterone replacement will usually be necessary at puberty should the affected individual choose to pursue medical attention.
 Recently, laparoscopic hysterectomy is offered to patients as a solution to both improve the chances of fertility and to prevent the occurrence of neoplastic tissue formation.
 Having a target age for surgery reduces the risks of damaging the vas deferens.
 The vas deferens is in close proximity to the Müllerian structures, and is sometimes lodged in the uterine wall.

 PMDS patients have a possibility of infertility in the future if not promptly operated on.
 When the affected males are adults, those who are not aware of the condition may find the presence of blood in their semen (hematospermia).
-The Müllerian structures and cryptorchidism can also develop into cancer, although rare.
+The Müllerian structures and cryptorchidism can also develop into cancer, although this is incredibly rare.
 If PMDS is found during adulthood, or if Müllerian structures had to be left behind due to risks in surgery, biopsies of the remaining Müllerian structures can be performed.
 Upon pathohistological observation, the endometrial tissues appear atrophied, and the fallopian tubes have begun to congest showing signs of fibrosis.